hidoba/s-curve-beta/README.md

 This file is also available as `README.nb` *Mathematica* notebook that replicates all derivations and plots.

-The original *f* function comes from the integration of the [superparabola](https://en.wikipedia.org/wiki/Superparabola), [done](https://math.stackexchange.com/a/2403818) by Cuye Waldman.
+The original *f* function comes from the integration of the [superparabola](https://en.wikipedia.org/wiki/Superparabola), [done](https://math.stackexchange.com/a/2403818) by Cye Waldman.
 We can prove that his integration is correct:

 ```mathematica
 f[x_, p_] :=